Code . PTDC/ART-HIS/32327/2017

 The high technological risk in this kind of multidisciplinary project is therefore compensated by the high technological and societal gain that its realisation will provide.
 The academic impact of IRONIC rests on increasing the academic understanding of nanohybrid materials, but also focuses on advancing the frontiers of knowledge by applying new types of nanomaterials to the grand societal challenge of cultural heritage preservation.

 Ana Claro .
-Coordenator
+Coordinator

 David Martín Marcos .
-Coordenator
+Coordinator

 André Filipe Neto (CHAM)